horsepowerjs/framework/README.md

 # Contributing

-To contribute code to the red5 framework take the following steps:
+To contribute code to the horsepower framework take the following steps:

 1. Clone the repository
 2. Install the dependencies